Licensing

 Commercial Use

-If you need to be able to bypass the aforementioned limitations, we can issue perpetual and/or subscription-based commercial licenses that removes all copy-left restrictions.
+If you need to be able to bypass the AGPL limitations, we can issue perpetual and/or subscription-based commercial licenses that removes all copy-left restrictions.
 Think of it as an enforced donation that keeps our projects healthy while giving you additional perks like premium support.

 To discuss more, don’t hesitate in reaching out to hello@sourcemeta.com.
 If you are a potential contributor, also take a look at our Contribution Agreement.